thiago4go/memory-system-rag-for-ai/.memory/AI_OPERATIONAL_PROTOCOL.md

 ## 4.0 OPERATIONAL CYCLE

 ### 4.1 Session Init (MANDATORY ENTRY)
-1. Read `CURRENT_IMPLEMENTATION.md` + scan `plans/inprogress/`
+1. Read `CURRENT_IMPLEMENTATION.md` + scan `plans/inprogress/` for active EPIC or PLAN
 2. Execute `rag_memory___getKnowledgeGraphStats` + `rag_memory___listDocuments`
 3. Execute `rag_memory___hybridSearch` with mission context
 4. Use `rag_memory___getDetailedContext` for relevant chunks
 5. Synthesize context
 6. Determine action:
+   - IF PLAN exists but NO EPIC → HALT (invalid state) a PLAN MUST reference an EPIC
-   - IF PLAN exists → Go to 4.4 Execution
+   - IF NO EPIC and NO PLAN → Go to 4.2 Mission Start
-   - IF EPIC exists, no PLAN → Go to 4.3 Planning
+   - IF NO PLAN but EPIC exists → Go to 4.3 Planning
-   - IF no EPIC → Go to 4.2 Mission Start
+   - IF EPIC + PLAN exist and are aligned → Go to 4.4 Execution

 ### 4.2 Mission Start
 1. Define MVP objective from user input